Resolution Copper

 Aerial view of part of the Resolution Copper Project, the town of Superior and Queen Creek Canyon.
 US-60E goes up the Canyon (right), and the Resolution exploration shaft and facilities are at the canyon's south rim, at right center (white).
 Oak Flat campground is beyond the Resolution facilities.

-Resolution Copper (RCM) is a joint venture owned by Rio Tinto and BHP formed to develop and operate an underground copper mine near Superior, Arizona, USA.
+Resolution Copper (RCM) is a joint venture owned by Rio Tinto and BHP formed to develop and operate an underground copper mine near Superior, Arizona, US.
 The project targets a deep-seated porphyry copper deposit located under the now inactive Magma Mine.
 Rio Tinto has reported an inferred resource of 1.624 billion tonnes containing 1.47 percent copper and 0.037 percent molybdenum at depths exceeding 1300 m.
 It sits atop Oak Flat, a land preserve sacred to several Apache Native American tribes in the region.
 The proposed mine contains one of the largest copper reserves in North America.
 Following the passage of the 2015 National Defense Authorization Act, Native American and conservation groups opposed the copper mine.